-Students interested in pursuing the Bachelor of Arts (AB) degree in any program must apply directly to Dartmouth's Office of Admissions and Financial Aid and be first admitted as a Dartmouth undergraduate.
-There is no separate admissions process to Thayer School of Engineering for the AB program.

-Dartmouth's undergraduate admissions and financial office also administers the financial aid and scholarships for the AB degree program.
-Information about tuition, fees, and total estimated annual expenses for the current academic year is available online (admissions.dartmouth.edu/afford/cost-attendance).
+Students interested in pursuing the Bachelor of Arts (AB) degree in any department at Dartmouth, including engineering, must apply directly to Dartmouth's Office of Undergraduate Admissions.
+There is no separate admissions process for the AB program in engineering sciences.
+Dartmouth Undergraduate Admissions also administers financial aid and scholarships for the AB degree program.
+Information about tuition, fees, and total estimated cost of attendance for the current academic year is available online (admissions.dartmouth.edu/afford/cost-attendance).

-BE Admissions and Financial Aid
+BF Admissions and Financial Aid